PhoenixTales/wiki.gothicarchive.org/items.md

 - in early alpha some ranged weapons were supposed to be "amunition for themselves" and get thrown
 - 0.56 alpha `constants.d`: `CONST INT MUN_THROW = 1; // Keine, die Fernkampfwaffe selbst wird geworfen`
 - _Kodang Wood_ from _Sleeper's Ban_ is a weapon of this kind

+## Ulu-mulu
+- `sign of friendship` respected by orcs (unless wielder attacks or uses magic)
+- has a form of large totem that can be used as a weapon
+- probably an amulet variant was originally planned, the _Orcish Talisman_ uses 3d model with a matchig name
+- shows that the wielder is a strong warrior who collected trophies of powerful beasts: _fire waran_, _shadowbeast_, _troll_ and a _swampshark_

 ## Uriziel
 - `Ancient runes have been engraved into the blade`, `It says here, Uriziel the Great`